MAISY® Utility Customer Databases, Forecasting & Analysis Models

 • MAISY® Utility Customer Energy Use and Hourly Loads Databases:

-• Provide granular, neighborhood-level energy use and hourly load data for actual, individual utility customers
+• Provide granular, block-level energy use and hourly load data for actual, individual utility customers (all personal identifiers removed).

-• Provide input to AI agent-based and digital twin forecasting models
+• Provide input to AI-assisted agent-based and utility customer digital twin forecasting models.

-• Support enhanced grid visibility including EV and weather impact analysis, smart technology design, and targeted DER deployment.
+• Support enhanced grid visibility including EV and weather impact analysis, customer growth/dwelling unit churn, smart technology design, DSM technology and program analysis and targeted DER deployment.

 The Excel-Based Smart Grid Research Consortium (SGRC) Gird Impact Model